hellomuthu23/react-material-ui-template/README.md

 2. Run `yarn` command to install the required npm package.
 3. Run `yarn start` to start the app.
 4. Access the app at `http://localhost:3000`.
-5. We use the same production database for local development too, so avoid creating too many new sessions and re-use existing one.